Visit the most culturally entrenched city of Taiwan - full of temples and historic heritage

 Tainan city - also known as “Capital City” to locals - is the oldest city built in Taiwan and the start of our development as an immigrant society.
 For the last four hundred years, Tainan saw the political rule varying from the Netherlands, ancient China, Japan and finally to current times.
 Now a metropolitan filled with old elements, Tainan is regarded as the cultural center of the island as well as the famed destination for passionate foodies.
 On this tour, we take you to explore the stories and folk tales that are hidden in the corners of downtown Tainan.
 Don’t miss this opportunity to see the depth of history, religion, and multiculture in the origin of Taiwan!

 Meeting point: Entrance of Chihkan Tower

-Our guides are recognized with a paper fan saying "Tainan Free Walking Tour" and "Like It Formosa"!
+Our guides are recognized with a green and white paper fan saying "Like It Formosa" and "Tainan Free Walking Tour".

 1. Chihkan Tower

 First built in 1653 during the Dutch colonization of Taiwan as its economic center “Fort Provintia”, it was renamed and rebuilt into “Chihkan Tower” in the later years.
 The Chihkan Tower we see today is a mixture of Dutch and Chinese work, and has sustained through attempted military invasions of Japan (1874) and France (1884) - a miracle that was attributed to its good Feng Shui and godly protection.

 The Grand Mazu Temple of Tainan not only symbolizes the role that folk religion plays in early urban development, but also shows how political shifts incorporated into architecture.
 After the Qing China’s conquer of Taiwan in 1683, Goddess Mazu is credited for the victory and promoted from “Princess” to “Queen” Mazu by the Qing emperor.
 More than three centuries later, Goddess Mazu remains an important figure in Taiwanese religion and politics even today.